Providing medical care despite major challenges

-We also have surgical and medical teams working in the Turkish hospital in Khartoum and MSF teams working in collaboration with MoH staff in Umbada hospital.
+We also have medical teams working in the Turkish hospital in Khartoum and MSF teams working in collaboration with MoH staff in Umbada hospital.
 In addition, we are also supporting a diverse range of services provided by different groups and networks of medical volunteers in south Khartoum.
 These volunteer networks provide critical services such as trauma first aid, primary healthcare mobile clinics, and logistical support for the distribution of supplies.

 An MSF team in Wad Madani, Sudan, is also providing lifesaving healthcare through mobile clinics for hundreds of displaced people fleeing violence in Khartoum.
 Since early May, the teams have conducted over 2,000 consultations.
 We have also distributed hygiene and non-food items and food staples in Wad Madani, prioritising the most vulnerable who are currently sheltering in public buildings, and carrying out WASH activities.